 How do I enabled Audit Trails?

 Audit Trails are configurable at the project level.
 This allows project owners to enable Audit Trails only when necessary.
 Typically, Audit Trails are enabled for clinical projects where it is important to track changes made to clinical data for security and compliance purposes.
 Audit Trails are usually not enabled for research projects, since it is typically not important to know when data is manipulated.

 What happens if I disable Audit Trails?

 Once Audit Trails are disabled for a project, Audit Events will no longer be produced within the project.
 The existing Audit Trail is unaffected.
-Users will always be able to view Audit Events produced when the Audit Trail was enabled.
+Users will always be able to view Audit Events that were produced when the Audit Trail was enabled.

 What happens to the Audit Trail if I delete a project?